• Skip to primary navigation

 If you already use online banking, you’ll likely find the online investing experience very similar.
 Signing up for a new crypto account or other investment accounts usually takes about five to ten minutes, and your first investments are then just a few clicks or phone screen taps away.

-And now, you know some of the best ways to invest $100 in 2022 and beyond.
+And now, you know some of the best ways to invest $100 right now and beyond.
 Just remember to do your research so you're an informed investor and actually understand the assets you're investing in.

 Eric Rosenberg is a financial writer, speaker, and consultant based in Ventura, California.
 He holds an undergraduate finance degree from the University of Colorado and an MBA in finance from the University of Denver.
 After working as a bank manager and then nearly a decade in corporate finance and accounting, Eric left the corporate world for full-time online self-employment.
 His work has been featured in online publications including Business Insider, Nerdwallet, Investopedia, The Balance, HuffPo, Investor Junkie, and other fine financial blogs and publications.
 When away from the computer, he enjoys spending time with his wife and three children, traveling the world, and tinkering with technology.
 Connect with him and learn more at EricRosenberg.com.